glouppe/info8002-large-scale-data-systems/lecture9.md

 - Credited to Eric Brewer: published in 1999, proven in 2002.
 - It is **impossible** for a distributed data store to simultaneously provide more than two out of the following three guarantees:
-    - *Consistency*: Every read receives the most recent write or an error.
+    - *Consistency*: Every read receives the most recent write or returns an error.
     - *Availability*: Every request receives a (non-error) response (without the guarantee that it contains the most recent write).
     - *Partition tolerance*: The system continues to operate despite a partition of the network.
-- Note that in the absence of a network partition, both consistency and availability can be satisfied.
+- Note that in the absence of a network partition, both consistency and availability can be satisfied simultaneously.
 - Relational DBMSs designed with traditional ACID guarantees often choose consistency over availability.

 ---